 - Additional capacitors to allow you to tune the high-frequency response of the circuit to accommodate brighter-voiced capsules such as our RK-87 and RK-12.

 - Full-color, step-by-step instruction booklet

-- Cardioid/Omni switch.
+- Internal switch: configure it for either pattern (Cardioid/Omni) or pad when you build the microphone.
 Note that this switch is internal; you will need to unscrew the microphone's base to access it.

 You must supply the MXL 990 for modification.
 You will also want to purchase one of our large-diaphragm capsules.

-Then, too, remember that for the price of the U 87, you could build 10 990B's — 5 stereo pairs with different capsules, to cover a huge variety of sources and applications.
+Then, too, remember that for the price of the U 87, you could build 10 MicParts mics — 5 stereo pairs with different capsules, to cover a huge variety of sources and applications.
 Long live DIY!

 This kit contains a bare circuit board and a bag of components.
 You must solder the circuit together.
 This is not a suitable kit for beginners; please don't buy this for yourself if you have never soldered before.

 We can build this kit for you, in our Sonoma County (California) headquarters.
 See our service policies page.
 You might also be interested in our boutique 990 upgrade service, which includes personal consulting and access to circuits and capsules not sold to the DIY market.

 If you're able to confidently form good solder joints, you should have no trouble with this kit.
 The documentation is excellent; it shows how to install the components, step by step, with many photographs.
 Customers tell us our manuals are the best DIY manuals they've ever seen.
 See also this series of livestream videos and tutorials.
 Although the 990 has not been featured in a video, all of the techniques for soldering components illustrated in the videos apply to the 990 kit.